 The vast majority of our hydraulic fracturing treatments are made up of water and sand or other kinds of man-made proppants.
 We use major hydraulic fracturing service companies that track and report chemical additives that are used in fracturing operations as required by the appropriate governmental agencies.
-These service companies fracture stimulate thousands of wells each year for the industry and invest millions of dollars to protect the environment through rigorous safety procedures and also work to develop more environmentally friendly fracturing fluids.
+These service companies fracture stimulate thousands of wells each year for the industry and employ rigorous safety procedures to protect the environment and work to develop more environmentally friendly fracturing fluids.
 We follow safety procedures and monitor all aspects of our fracturing operations in an attempt to ensure environmental protection.
 We do not pump any diesel in the fluid systems of any of our fracture stimulation procedures.

 While current fracture stimulation procedures utilize a significant amount of water, we typically recover less than 10% of this fracture stimulation water before produced water becomes a significant portion of the fluids produced.
 All produced water, including fracture stimulation water, is either recycled or disposed of in permitted and regulated disposal facilities in a way that is designed to avoid any impact to surface waters.
 Since mid-2015, we have been recycling a portion of our produced water in certain of our Delaware Basin asset areas.
 Recycling produced water mitigates the need for produced water disposal and also provides cost savings to us.
+Furthermore, an increasing percentage of the water used in our hydraulic fracturing operations is sourced from recycled produced water from our wells or other sources, further reducing the amount of fresh water in our hydraulic fracturing operations.